Bwogi/social_media_markup/social-media.md

 # Documenting the process of creating a Social Media Site Fullstack Notes

+# Initialising the project
+1. Create the project folder and give it a name
+2. add a .gitignore file
+3. add to it node_moodules/ folder
+4. initialise the repository by typing
+> git init
+> npm init
+5. Andwer all the questions and the license should be MIT

 ## Express & MongoDB Setup

 ### MongoDb Setup on MongoDB Atlas